CrashCortez/vitadock-vlc/README.md

 Airplay password (y/n): n
 Which Sound Card are you using?
 (0/1/2/3/4/5/6/7/8/9/10/11) : 0.
 No Sound Card

-16 - Reboot the pi
+16 - Reboot the pi when it is finished.

 You're Done.